hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

   bool most_recent = 7;
 }
 ```
-Because in this type of query `version`, `direction`, `only_deletes` and `most_recent` fields are not set, a json serialization ignores them, instead creating fields that contains empty values.
-We will see it multiple times later, while `tx_num` field equals to zero of protobuf `Version` object.
-Usually, block contains more than one transaction and for all transactions, except first one, `tx_num` will appear in json.
+Because the `version`, `direction`, `only_deletes`, and `most_recent` fields are not set in this type of query, a JSON serialization ignores them, and instead creates fields that contains empty values.
+We will see this multiple times later, while the `tx_num` field equals to zero of the protobuf `Version` object.
+Usually, a block contains more than one transaction, and for all transactions, except the first one, `tx_num` will appear in JSON.

 **Signature**
 ```
 MEUCIHTGSy8lJFlfRxJXEGq2gTi9czP81jwQ7vF2KdRxiigRAiEAjjCn9WSQPx6H99+EGYHyDQTNAr4O+1uhvY5eYI0ZT20=
 ```
-User signature should be copied to query `Signature` header.
+The user signature should be copied to the query `Signature` header.

 **Submit query**
 ```sh